Building Better Mental Health

 - Make sure your bedroom is dark, cool, and quiet.
 Curtains, white noise machines, and fans can help.

-- Don’t consume caffeine late in the day.
+- Don’t consume nicotine, caffeine, or alcohol late in the day.

 - Try to sleep and wake at consistent times.

-- Avoid digital screens at least an hour before bed
+- Avoid digital screens and social media at least an hour before bed

 Following these self-help steps will benefit you.